-What started as a way for moms to socialize, have a little fun, and serve as a source of playful but harmless memes and social media material ten years ago has taken a wrong turn, and is now developing into a health crisis.
-“Mommy Wine Culture,” originally conceived as a way for overworked and stressed-out moms to relax and enjoy each other’s company, has evolved into a crisis of sorts, with many wine mommies paying a tough price for taking what was considered a joke a little too far.
+What started as a way for moms to socialize, have a little fun, and serve as a source of playful memes and social media material ten years ago is now developing into physical and mental health crisis.
+“Mommy Wine Culture,” originally conceived as a way for overworked and stressed-out moms to relax and enjoy each other’s company, has evolved into a crisis of sorts.
+Many wine mommies pay a tough price for taking a joke about moms drinking a little too far.

-The “Wine Mommy” is a creation of the internet, and although the phenomenon has died down somewhat, it still has a major presence online.
-Wine mommies were born out of mommy blogs and websites.
-Basically, the culture was developed as a defense mechanism.
-It provided overtaxed “supermoms,” who somehow managed to work full time, take care of the kids, and maintain a household with an outlet to blow off steam and relax with other moms in the same shoes.
-A social “club” of sorts, allowed moms to share their stories and be authentic with a group of peers who lived the same sort of lives and wanted to share their experiences, – good or bad.
 Predictably, the mommy wine culture took off.
 Thousands of well-followed mommy blogs were created, and many women with digital marketing skills were able to turn their experiences into cottage industries.
 Some became internet celebs.
 Others national spokeswomen for their “culture.”
 Books were written.
 Products were sold.
-What the mommy wine culture didn’t count on, – or expect – were the problems that many have encountered that started with something as simple as ending the night with a glass of chardonnay after putting the kids to bed.
-These non-intended circumstances have produced a health crisis for women that no one saw coming.
-Here are some of the issues that “Mommy Wine Culture” has created.
+What the mommy wine culture didn’t count on were the problems that many have encountered that started with something as simple as ending the night with a glass of chardonnay after putting the kids to bed.
+These unintended circumstances have produced a health crisis for women that no one saw coming.

-Despite innocent intentions, many wine mommies have come out to reveal that their one glass of wine each evening to relax developed into drinking a bottle or more per night.
+Despite innocent intentions, many wine mommies have come out to reveal that their one glass of wine each evening developed into drinking a bottle or more per night.
 An alarming number of moms admitted that their drinking to relax actually caused more stress and anxiety, leading them to believe they needed more alcohol to deal with these newly created problems.
-Because of that, many wine mommies have come to the realization that they were on the cusp of having a problem with alcohol, and they were right for a number of reasons.
+Because of that, many wine mommies have come to the realization that they were on the cusp of having a problem drinking alcohol.
+And they were right for a number of reasons.
 First, binge drinking for women is a dangerous proposition.
-According to the National Institutes of Health, that equates to around four drinks over two hours, a common starting place for many wine mommies.
-Second, this type of alcohol consumption leads to hangovers and illness that many admit makes their jobs, – both as moms and professionally – much harder.
-Finally, being a “functional alcoholic” https://www.webmd.com/mental-health/addiction/high-functioning-alcoholic#1 is also inherently dangerous in that it implies “real alcoholics” are dysfunctional failures, incapable of living good and productive lives.
-There is a thin line between function and dysfunction, and many wine mommies straddle that line uncomfortably.
+According to the National Institutes of Health, that equates to around four drinks over two hours, a common starting place within mommy wine culture.
+Second, this type of alcohol consumption leads to hangovers and illness that many admit makes their jobs, both as moms and professionals, much harder.
+Finally, being a functional alcoholic is also inherently dangerous in that it implies “real alcoholics” are dysfunctional failures, incapable of living good and productive lives.
+There is a thin line between function and dysfunction in mommy wine culture.

-For many wine mommies, self-medicating becomes a major problem that has and can lead to unexpected health problems down the road.
+In mommy wine culture, self-medicating becomes a major problem that can lead to unexpected health issues down the road.
 This is especially true among women who already suffer from undiagnosed emotional and psychological issues.
-The World Health Organization reports that 10% of women suffer from depression and another 8% from anxiety disorders.
+The World Health Organization reports that 10% of women suffer from depression, and another 8% from anxiety disorders.
 Alcohol exacerbates these conditions, and many women are unaware of this.
-Physiologically, women are just not as capable as men when it comes to “handling” alcohol.
-Their bodies are smaller, and contain less water, resulting in even small amounts of alcohol having toxic effects on the body.
+Physiologically, women handle alcohol differently than men.
+Their bodies are smaller and contain less water, resulting in even small amounts of alcohol having toxic effects on the body.
 Because women produce smaller quantities of the enzyme alcohol dehydrogenase (ADH), which breaks down alcohol in the body, women get drunk faster, process the alcohol out at a slower rate and become dependent on it more easily than men.
 Recent studies done by the CDC have also shown that the cirrhosis death rate among women 46-54 shot up by 57% from 2000-2015.
-Women visiting the Emergency Room due to reasons having to do with alcohol consumption are also on the rise.
-Overall, alcoholic moms are more likely to develop heart disease, brain damage, and liver damage than alcoholic men.
+The number of women visiting emergency rooms due to alcohol consumption is also on the rise.
+Overall, alcoholic moms are more likely to develop heart disease, brain damage and liver damage than alcoholic men.
 There are a lot of dangers lurking in that bottle of red or white for today’s wine mommies, but there is help available.

 Problems associated with an alcoholic mom or dad aren’t just limited to the individual.
-The Mommy Wine Culture can certainly impose a major threat to the family as a whole.
-Addictive behaviors and mental illnesses run in families because of both genetic factors and learned behaviors.
-If a Wine Mommy has a parent who is an alcoholic, she is at more of a risk of becoming one.
-And, studies show that women are less likely to seek treatment for alcoholism and other behavioral-related problems than men.
-Additionally, kids of alcoholic parents are more likely to be abused, suffer accidental injuries, and follow in the footsteps of their parents.
-The problem with many Wine Mommies is that although they may seem to have it all together on the outside, they are conflicted and tormented on the inside.
+The mommy wine culture can impose a major threat to the family as a whole.
+Addictive behaviors and mental illnesses run in families because of genetic factors and learned behaviors.
+If a wine mommy has an alcoholic parent, she more at risk of becoming an alcoholic.
+Studies show that women are less likely to seek treatment for alcoholism and other behavioral problems than men.
+Additionally, kids of alcoholic parents are more likely to be abused, suffer accidental injuries and follow in the footsteps of their parents.
+The problem with many wine mommies is that although they may seem to have it all together on the outside, they are conflicted and tormented on the inside.
 This is a huge issue, not only for the wine mom but for her kids, because they know when mommy is “sick,” or when something is bothering her.
-When it starts to go bad for wine mommies, the signs may be as simple as failing to prepare meals, not picking kids up from school, and spending less quality time with them.
+When it starts to go bad in mommy wine culture, the signs may be as simple as failing to prepare meals, not picking kids up from school and spending less quality time with them.
 Many have admitted that their dependence on alcohol changed their priorities and the ability to focus on what is truly important.
 It’s critical to remember that this type of dysfunctional behavior was NOT brought on by the actions of the children; it is solely the responsibility of the wine mommy.
-Without getting help or making changes, this family dysfunction only snowballs and gets worse.
+Without getting help or making changes, this family dysfunction only worse.
 To avoid it or stop it before it starts, wine mommies have to realize it and take the actions necessary to correct it.

-If you have a wine mom in your life or believe you may be a wine mom with a problem, please reach out to us.
-We can help you to start the road to your sobriety.
-Contact us today, at 855-448-3588.
+If mommy wine culture has affected your life or you believe you may be a wine mom with a problem, please reach out to us.
+We can help you to start the road to sobriety.
+Contact us today at 855-448-3588.